-- Product has undergone heat treatment ensuring destruction of specific agents that might be carried thereby at not less than 70°C for 45 minutes and possible cross-contamination has been avoided. - Poultry from which the feather meal is sourced - Have been slaughtered at a slaughterhouse under permanent official supervision by a veterinarian and comply with structural, operational, and sanitary inspection requirements outlined by the national sanitary authorities - Have been inspected pre and post mortem and recognized as free from transmissible diseases. - Certification of bacteriological tests is required that specify absence of pathogens.
+- Product has undergone heat treatment ensuring destruction of specific agents that might be carried thereby at not less than 70°C for 45 minutes and possible cross-contamination has been avoided. - Poultry from which the feather meal is sourced must have been slaughtered at a slaughterhouse under permanent official supervision by a Veterinarian and comply with structural, operational, and sanitary inspection requirements outlined by the national sanitary authorities - Must have been inspected pre- and post-mortem and recognized as free from transmissible diseases. - Certification of bacteriological tests is required that specify absence of pathogens.
 These must be performed at an official or officially recognized laboratory.